M5DroneSecurity/M5DS1/README.md

 Link to last year's UAVClassifier code: https://github.com/marionne/uav-classifier

-# DataParser Script
+# DataParser
 ### Purpose
+Running main.py will parse and plot all the JSON in the specified directory

 This script parses through given JSON file from decrypted/ and extracts the payload data for each packet.

 This payload data is then parsed using the MAVLINK 2.0 Serialization

 Graphs Occurrence by Msg_ID

-Finds top 5 most abundant packets (including heartbeat) and provides:
+Finds top 4 most abundant packets and heartbeat and provides:

  - message type via xml parsing